Have you seen the following text on home appliances you’ve bought recently?

 Before you panic and return your product, it is important to understand what this label means.

-Simply put, the warning means that the manufacturer believes that the product may contain any of the 800-plus chemicals that the state of California considers harmful.
-It does not mean that products thus labeled are necessarily harmful, or built in violation of any safety standard.
-Many of the chemicals that are included under the warning have been routinely used in manyeveryday items, such as drugs, dyes, food, additives, solvents, pesticides, etc. for years, all without documented harm.
+Simply put, the warning means that the manufacturer believes the product might contain any of the 800-plus chemicals that the State of California considers harmful.
+It does not mean that the labeled products themselves are necessarily harmful or are in violation of any safety standard.
+Many of the chemicals that are included under the warning have been routinely used in many everyday items -- such as drugs, dyes, food, additives, solvents, and pesticides -- for years, all without documented harm.

-Though the law only applies to the State of California, it can prove very costly, if not impossible, for manufacturers to ascertain where a unit may be shipped.
-Since most brands ship nationally, and the penalties for non-compliance to Proposition 65 are high, they label all products that qualify for the warning.
-There is no penalty for providing an unnecessary warning.
+Though the law only applies to California, it can prove very costly, if not impossible, for manufacturers to ascertain where a unit may be shipped.
+Since most brands ship nationally and the penalties for non-compliance to Proposition 65 are steep, they label all products that qualify for the warning (there is no penalty for providing an unnecessary warning).